m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ![](https://assets.omscs.io/notes/0040.png)

 Also, in practice, this increase in AIMD happens incrementally.
-TCP doesn’t wait for ACKs of all the packets from the previous RTT.
+TCP doesn't wait for ACKs of all the packets from the previous RTT.
 Instead, it increases the congestion window size as soon as each ACK arrives.
 In bytes, this increment is a portion of the MSS (Maximum Segment Size).

 `Increment = MSS × (MSS / CongestionWindow)`